Bikeman868/OwinFramework.Pages/README.md

 This NuGet package is designed to work with the Owin Framework and adds the ability to design web pages and serve them in an extremely scaleable way.
-It also serves the Ajax requests providing both the front-end JavaScript and the back-end Retful endpoints.
+It also serves the Ajax requests providing both the front-end JavaScript and the back-end Restful endpoints.

 Key features:
-* Very flexible. powerfi=ul, decoupled and extensible architecture
+* Very flexible, powerful, decoupled and extensible architecture
 * Scales to tens of thousands of pages per second per server
 * Designed from the ground up for maximum efficiency and minimal CPI cycles
 * Pools and reuses objects to avoid thrashing the garbage collector
-* Supports four entirely different ways of defining elements to support all use cases.
+* Supports multiple ways of defining elements to support all use cases.
 These methods can be used in any combination
 * Supports packages of elements that can be installed from third parties with namespaces to avoid naming conflicts
 * Works with all existing we development technologies and libraries: Angular, React, Boosstrap etc
 * Integrated support for writing web services and calling them from the UI